ronledfordjrcpa/HKA_balance-validation/README.md

-# HKA_balance-validation
- A Python script for validating balances between Dynamics GP and Sage Intacct.

 ### Installation Instructions

 1. Install Python: Ensure Python is installed on your system.
 Download from [python.org](https://www.python.org/downloads/).
 2. Install Required Libraries: Open Command Prompt and run:
 ```bash
 pip install pandas openpyxl

 ### How to Use the Script